qijianpeng/awesome-edge-computing/README.md

   researchers.
 Insights from these data are helping scientists to better understand biology and providing new opportunities for developing therapeutics.

+- [FogAtlas](https://fogatlas.fbk.eu/): FogAtlas (evolution of the former Foggy platform) is a software framework aiming to manage a geographically distributed and decentralized Cloud Computing infrastructure that provides computational, storage and network services close to the data sources and the users, embracing the Fog Computing paradigm.
+FogAtlas is able to manage the so called Cloud-to-Thing Continuum offering service-aware workload placement and zero-touch deployment.
+It is an evolution of the well known paradigms of IaaS and PaaS adding the concept of “locality” to the traditional Cloud Computing model and easing the operations of a Fog Computing infrastructure.

 - [FogFlow](https://github.com/smartfog/fogflow): FogFlow is an IoT edge computing framework to automatically orchestrate dynamic data processing flows